methodpark/zephyr-model-based-testing/README.md

 ## Model-Based Testing

 The specifications were created in order to perform Model-Based Testing (MBT) of the APIs.
-For MBT, the model-checker TLC2 is used to generate traces from the models.
+For MBT, the model-checker [TLC](https://github.com/tlaplus/tlaplus) is used to generate traces from the models.
-These traces are then translated to runnable ZTEST test cases.
+These traces are then translated to runnable [ZTEST](https://docs.zephyrproject.org/apidoc/latest/group__ztest.html) test cases.

 The translation happens in part by using the `ALIAS` feature of TLC, which can be used to reformat counterexample states.